-Covered bond ratings represent well-informed assessments of a given emission's "credit quality".
+Covered bond ratings represent well-informed assessments of an issue's credit quality.
 They do not represent a recommendation to purchase, sell or hold financial instruments.
 Neither are they legal opinions, and they provide no independent valuation of the future market values of individual assets and / or investments in the issuer's possession.

-2 Scope of Application
+2 Scope of application